Home

 What Next?

-DNA genealogy can also connect you to people that lived thousands of years ago.
+DNA genealogy can also tell you about ancestors that lived thousands of years ago.
+See my section on Ancient Ancestry.
 In this Family Trees section of my site I focus on test results that can tie you to specific individuals in your family tree.